-www.sph.emory.edu/CMPH/ Kenneth E. Thorpe, Chair
+www.sph.emory.edu/ Kenneth E. Thorpe, Chair

 The Department of Health Policy and Management (HPM) offers courses of study leading to the Master of Public Health (MPH) and the Master of Science in Public Health (MSPH) degrees through the Rollins School of Public Health (RSPH) and the a Doctor of Philosophy (PhD) degree through the Emory University Graduate School of Arts and Sciences in collaboration with the departments of economics and political science.
 The residential MPH programs of the HPM department are oriented to professional public health practice with concentrations in either health management or health policy.
 The MSPH in health policy and health services research focuses on building analytic skills for the assessment and development of health-related public policy.
-Through participation in the career master of public health (CMPH) program, the department offers a health outcomes option in a distance learning format.
-Additional information on admission processes, course sequencing, and course scheduling can be found on the HPM and CMPH websites.
+Additional information on admission processes, course sequencing, and course scheduling can be found on the HPM website.

 The HPM department cooperates with other Emory schools in offering several residential dual degree programs.
 The collaboration with Goizueta Business School leads to the MBA and the MPH with a concentration in health policy.
 The joint offerings with the Emory School of Medicine lead to MD and MPH degrees for medical students; the MMSc and MPH for physician assistants students; and, the DPT and MPH degrees for physical therapy students with a concentration in health services management.
-The collaborations with Emory University School of Law, the Nell Hodgson Woodruff School of Nursing, and the Candler School of Theology lead, respectively, to the JD and MPH, the MSN and MPH, or the MDiv and MPH or MTS and MPH, with concentrations in either health services management or health policy.
+The collaborations with Emory University School of Law, the Nell Hodgson Woodruff School of Nursing, the Candler School of Theology, and the Center for Ethics lead, respectively, to the JD and MPH, the MSN and MPH, the MDiv and MPH, the MTS and MPH, or the MA and MPH with concentrations in either health services management or health policy.

 Interdisciplinary in philosophy and content, the courses of the Department of Health Policy and Management are designed to provide students with a comprehensive background in the conceptual and analytical knowledge necessary to understand and improve health status and health services delivery.
 The orientation of the HPM courses aligns academic knowledge with best professional practice.
 The teaching programs of the department are reinforced by its adjunct faculty members, all of whom are working in the health sector.
-They provide students with a professional practice perspective in the ever-changing and evolving health care system.
+They provide students with a professional practice perspective in the everchanging and evolving health care system.

 The HPM faculty is interdisciplinary.
 Academic backgrounds and active research commitments include economics, political science, management, epidemiology, and sociology, as well as the clinical health sciences.
 Major research areas include comparative health systems analysis and health reform initiatives in the United States, Europe, as well as both emerging and developing economies.
 Individual members are conducting research in clinical economics of cardiovascular disease and cancer, outcomes and effectiveness research, quality of life measures, payment systems, physician reimbursement and physician profiling, mental health policy, women's health policy, and health care labor markets.
-HPM is home to the Emory Center on Health Outcomes and Quality.
-It focuses on the cutting edge issues relating to health outcomes studies and methodology.
 PhD dissertations and MSPH theses build on the research activities of the faculty.
 MPH students are encouraged to identify research opportunities with individual members of the faculty.
 The department conducts collaborative research with other components of Emory University and with The Carter Center, the United States Centers for Disease Control and Prevention (CDC), the World Health Organization (WHO), the World Bank, voluntary organizations, U. S. corporations, and Atlanta-based hospitals and health care institutions.